Inkl1ng/settings-sync/CMake.md

 # CMake

+**DISCLAIMER: MIGHT NOT BE THE BEST WAY TO DO THINGS, THESE ARE JUST WHAT I DO**

 For CMake related things, mostly CMakeLists.txt related things.
-DISCLAIMER: MIGHT NOT BE THE BEST WAY TO DO THINGS, THESE ARE JUST WHAT I DO
+Regular C++ program structure (for reference)
+- /ProjectDir/
+    - /bin/
+    - /src/
+    - [git-related files]<br>

+So far my projects haven't required me to stray from this norm but this will probably change later in the future

 ## Starter template for project